-- 1. Utilize the human care nursing process to assess, diagnose, plan, implement, and evaluate culturally competent care of individuals, groups, and communities in a variety of health care settings with a diversity of clients; - 2.
-Integrate knowledge from the discipline of nursing and the liberal arts and sciences to provide a basis for clinical decision-making; - 3.
-Collaborate with individuals from a variety of disciplines to improve client care and health care systems; - 4.
-Advocate for health care that is sensitive to the needs of patients, with particular emphasis on the needs of vulnerable populations; - 5.
-Demonstrate leadership to design, coordinate, and manage nursing care; - 6.
-Develop an awareness of nursing within the context of global health; - 7.
-Utilize nursing research and the research process in evaluating and improving current practices for health and healing and for evidence-based practice; - 8.
-Value life-long learning and scholarship;

-9. Act accountably, ethically, and responsibly in personal and professional activities
+Program Student Learning Outcome AACN/ANA Standards At the completion of the program of study, the graduate will: 1.
+Utilize the human care nursing process to assess, diagnose, plan, implement, and AACN Domain 2 evaluate culturally competent care of individuals, groups, and communities in a variety ANA 1 - 6 of health care settings with a diversity of clients 2.
+Integrate knowledge from the discipline of nursing and the liberal arts and sciences AACN Domain 1 to provide a basis for clinical decision-making ANA 1 - 6 3.
+Collaborate with individuals from a variety of disciplines to improve client care and AACN Domain 6 health care systems ANA 10, 11 4.
+Advocate for health care that is sensitive to the needs of patients, with particular AACN Domain 3 AACN Domain 9 emphasis on the needs of vulnerable populations; ANA 8, 9 5.
+Demonstrate leadership to design, coordinate, and manage nursing care AACN Domain 7 ANA 12, 17, 18 6.
+Develop an awareness of nursing within the context of global health AACN Domain 3 7.
+Utilize nursing research and the research process in evaluating and improving AACN Domain 4 AACN Domain 5 current practices for health and healing and for evidence-based practice ANA 14, 15 8.
+Value life-long learning and scholarship.
+AACN Domain 10 ANA 13 9.
+Act accountably, ethically, and responsibly in personal and professional activities.
+AACN Domain 9 ANA 7, 12 10.
+Utilize healthcare communication technologies in obtaining, providing, and AACN Domain 8 documenting nursing care.
+ANA 10

 F.O.
-05/10/2017; Reviewed 8/17/2022
+05/10/2017; Reviewed 8/17/2022; Revised 5/8/2024; Revised 5/29/24